DavidCapener182/incommand/README.md

-# Compact Event Control Dashboard
+# inCommand Event Control Dashboard

 A modern event control dashboard for real-time incident management, analytics, and professional reporting.
 Built with Next.js, Supabase, and OpenAI integration.